FXF48-Mila/STAT-451-final/README.md

 of adults with a body mass index (BMI) $\geq 30 kg/m^2$.
 The question we want to address is "Do obesity rates vary by race?"
 More specifically, we would like to explore this issue in terms of geographical location and year.
-Therefore, when building the shiny app, our specific question could be, "Did the average obesity rate vary by race between years XX and XX?" ; "What did obesity rates look like in relation to race between years XX and XX?" ; "What did obesity rates look like for specific races in each state in a given year?"; And so on.
+Therefore, when building the shiny app, our specific question could be, "Did the national average obesity rate vary by race between years XX and XX?" ; "What are the annual trend in obesity rates look like in relation to race between years XX and XX?" ; "What did obesity rates look like for specific races in each state in a given year?"; And so on.

 ## Dataset